onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTRevisionInfo GetLatestInDocumentOrCompany(ctx, cd, cdid, pnum).Et(et).Execute()

-Retrieve latest revisions for a part number in a document or company by document ID, workspace or version or microversion ID, and tab ID.
+Get the latest revision for a part number in a document or company.

 ### Example